Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Conclusion

 \section{Conclusion}

-We have shown that CsSnBr$_3$ exhibits two previously unstudied phases at low temperature, including a new, polar and chiral crystal structure type in phase I ($T<$77~K).
-The symmetry relations between phases I$-$V reveal CsSnBr$_3$ to be a ferroaxial$-$ferroelastic$-$ferroelectric multiferroic, suggesting a rich variety of useful couplings between mechanical, electrical, and optical degrees of freedom.
-Additionally, depending on the relative magnitudes of the carrier effective masses\cite{Huang2013} and the linear-in-$k$ Rashba energy splitting, CsSnBr$_3$ phase I may exhibit a meaningful bulk Rashba effect or such relativistic effects at the band edges may be negligible due to the magnitude of the polar distortions and separation of on-site energies.
-It remains for future study to establish the precise electronic structure of this phase, including the magnitude of Rashba effects at each band edge and the associated spin textures.

-CsSnBr$_3$ phase I joins the small number of 3D polar perovskite halides including CsGe$X_3$,\cite{Thiele1987} RbGeBr$_3$,\cite{Thiele1988} CH(NH$_2$)$_2$Ge$_{0.5}$Sn$_{0.5}$Br$_3$,\cite{Liu2022} (MDABCO)NH$_4$I$_3$ (MDABCO = $N$-methyl-$N^\prime$-diazabicyclo[2.2.2]octonium),\cite{Ye2018} low temperature CH$_3$NH$_3$SnBr$_3$,\cite{Swainson2010} and low temperature CsPbF$_3$.\cite{Berastegui2001} CsSnBr$_3$ has a narrower bandgap than all of these, heavier atoms contributing to the band edges than in CsGe$X_3$, RbGeBr$_3$, or (MDABCO)NH$_4$I$_3$, and a much less localized electronic structure than (MDABCO)NH$_4$I$_3$, all of which should contribute to the strength of bulk Rashba effects at the band edges.
+We have shown that CsSnBr$_3$ exhibits two new structure types at low temperatures, including a polar and chiral structure in phase I ($T<$77~K).
+The symmetry relations between phases I$-$V reveal CsSnBr$_3$ to be a ferroaxial$-$ferroelastic$-$ferroelectric multiferroic, allowing a rich variety of useful couplings between mechanical, electronic, and optical degrees of freedom.
+CsSnBr$_3$ phase I is the heaviest inorganic non-fluoride polar main-group halide perovskite known thus far and joins the small number of 3D polar perovskite halides including CsGe$X_3$,\cite{Thiele1987} RbGeBr$_3$,\cite{Thiele1988} CH(NH$_2$)$_2$Ge$_{0.5}$Sn$_{0.5}$Br$_3$,\cite{Liu2022} (MDABCO)NH$_4$I$_3$ (MDABCO = $N$-methyl-$N^\prime$-diazabicyclo[2.2.2]octonium),\cite{Ye2018} low temperature CH$_3$NH$_3$SnBr$_3$,\cite{Swainson2010} and low temperature CsPbF$_3$.\cite{Berastegui2001} CsSnBr$_3$ has a narrower bandgap than all of these, heavier atoms contributing to the band edges than in CsGe$X_3$, RbGeBr$_3$, or (MDABCO)NH$_4$I$_3$, and much more dispersive bands than (MDABCO)NH$_4$I$_3$, all of which may contribute to the strength of possible bulk Rashba effects at the band edges.

-The M{\"o}ssbauer spectra and DFT-computed structure of phase I suggest the inversion and mirror symmetry-breaking distortions are small in spatial magnitude, though they translate to an appreciable spontaneous polarization via the extremely elevated Born effective charges associated with the Sn(II) lone pair electron configuration and result in pronounced second harmonic generation from the bulk.
-The spin-orbit splittings of the group 14 metal $np_{1/2}$ and $np_{3/2}$ states computed for cubic Cs$M$Br$_3$ (1.50 eV, 0.49 eV, and 0.22 eV at the R point for Pb, Sn, and Ge, shown in Figure~\ref{Fig:Properties}f) suggest that though Sn is substantially lighter than Pb, there is potential for a very large Rashba effect in the conduction band if a larger polar symmetry-breaking can be engineered, and if the difference in on-site energies\cite{MeraAcosta2020} is not too great.
-The former should be possible in thin films via epitaxial growth on substrates which produce tensile strain.\cite{Du2010, Fabini2016}